Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image

-Our experiments show that the render-refine-repeat structure of our framework is key to tackling this problem.
-Compared to recent view synthesis and video generation baselines, we show that our approach can produce plausible frames for much longer time horizons than prior methods.
-While there is more to be done on this immensely challenging task, our work shows the potential of merging geometry and generative models, and we hope it inspires more research in this direction.
+Our experiments show that our novel render-refine-repeat framework, with propagation of geometry via disparity maps, is key to tackling this problem.
+Compared to recent view synthesis and video generation baselines, our approach can produce plausible frames for much longer time horizons.
+This work represents a significant step towards perpetual view generation, though it has limitations such as a lack of global consistency in the hallucinated world.
+We believe our method and dataset will lead to further advances in generative methods for large-scale scenes.